techservicesillinois/awscli-login/docs/readme/body.rst

     export PYTHON_KEYRING_BACKEND=keyring_pybridge.PyBridgeKeyring

-Finally, set the KEYRING_PROPERTY_PYTHON envorinment variableto point to the Windows Python executable.
+Finally, set the KEYRING_PROPERTY_PYTHON environment variable to point to the Windows Python executable.
 If you need to find the full path to this executable, run this from the **Windows command prompt**: